Executive Board of Directors

 Common Hope has an executive board of directors and an honorary board of directors.
 Only the executive board members have voting privileges.
 All board members have traveled to Guatemala to work directly with the poor.
 Most have been down multiple times.
 The following is a complete list of our board members, their professional affiliations, and their involvement with Common Hope.

-Kathy Longo is a senior principal with Accredited Investors Inc. Her area of concentration is wealth management, with a focus on discovering and implementing philanthropic goals of clients.
+Kathy Longo is President and Founder of Flourish Wealth Management.
+Her area of concentration is wealth management, with a focus on discovering and implementing philanthropic goals of clients.
 Kathy is nationally recognized for her extensive experience and leadership in the financial planning field and has appeared in numerous national and local publications.

 Kathy and her husband, Jay Pluimer, are Guatemalan adoptive parents and have visited Guatemala several times.
 They also sponsor three children through Common Hope.

-Mary Capozzi is the senior director of corporate responsibility for Best Buy.
-Mary has held various leadership roles within Best Buy, most notably her previous role as senior director of WOLF (Women’s Leadership Forum) and the Winning with Women business strategy.
+Mary Capozzi is the former senior director of corporate responsibility for Best Buy.
+She held various leadership roles within Best Buy, most notably her position as senior director of WOLF (Women’s Leadership Forum) and the Winning with Women business strategy.
 Mary has visited Guatemala with the board and sponsors two children through Common Hope.

 Gary is COO of H3 Life Science Corporation, a global company that supplies raw materials to the pharmaceutical industry.
 Gary and his wife Mary sponsor two children though Common Hope and have traveled extensively to Guatemala with their family on Vision and Discovery teams.